knowsuchagency/ninjadog/README.rst

     </html>

-You can even combine jinja2 and pug syntax for unparalleled template-rendering power.
+You can even combine jinja2 syntax for unparalleled template-rendering power.

 .. code-block:: python